Izenda7Series/docs/known_issues.rst

      - 15777
      - Copied report is broken when user update Relationship Join Alias and run copy again
    * - Defect
-     - 15304
-     - Custom Formats to not work with charts and guages
-   * - Defect
-     - 15883
-     - Deleted Key Join is still displayed when user changes Category field.
-   * - Defect
      - 14293
      - Default sorting function is removed when user returns to visual tab from HTML tab
    * - Defect